Katakura family mausoleum

 The first head priest, Kagetsuna, and the second head priest, Shigenaga, were buried at this temple, but the third head priest, Kagenaga, had his remains reburied at Mt.
 Atago (currently the Katakura family mausoleum)

-Currently, the heads of the family up to the 10th generation are buried at the Katakura family mausoleum on Mt.
-Atago, while the heads of the family from the 11th generation onwards and their wives are buried here at Keisanji Temple.
+Currently, the heads of the family up to the 10th generation are buried in the Katakura family mausoleum on Mount Atago, whilethe heads of the family from the 11th generation onward, along with their wives, are buried here at Ketsuzanji Temple.

 Information board for the Katakura family graveyard